Loss of Contracted Wastewater Services Poses Serious Obstacle

 With the land already available as part of a Future Farmers of America (FFA) training field, design and construction for the lagoon system began immediately.
 In short order, three large pits for the lagoons were excavated, and a lift station was assembled for pumping wastewater between lagoons.
-With this simple solution in place, the school has ensured its wastewater needs will be met for decades to come.
+With this simple solution, the school has ensured its wastewater needs will be met for decades.

 Comprehensive Services Provide a Quick Solution

 Thanks to the cooperation and quick action from the Iowa Department of Natural Resources (DNR) and the project’s contractor, all permitting and construction were completed before the loss of wastewater services from the dairy farm.

 “Accomplishing as much as we did, as quickly as we did, was a major feat,” explains Beaman.
 “A project similar to this typically takes anywhere from four to five years, and we got it up and running just a year and one month from first being contacted.”